-- 8 An entity shall adjust the amounts recognised in its financial statements to reflect adjusting events after the reporting period. - 9 The following are examples of adjusting events after the reporting period that require an entity to adjust the amounts recognised in its financial statements, or to recognise items that were not previously recognised: - (a) the settlement after the reporting period of a court case that confirms that the entity had a present obligation at the end of the reporting period.
+- 8 An entity shall adjust the amounts recognised in its financial statements to reflect adjusting events after the reporting period. - The following are examples of adjusting events after the reporting period that require an entity to adjust the amounts recognised in its financial statements, or to recognise items that were not previously recognised: - (a) the settlement after the reporting period of a court case that confirms that the entity had a present obligation at the end of the reporting period.
 The entity adjusts any previously recognised provision related to this court case in accordance with LKAS 37 Provisions, Contingent Liabilities and Contingent Assets or recognises a new provision.
 The entity does not merely disclose a contingent liability because the settlement provides additional evidence that would be considered in accordance with paragraph 16 of LKAS 37.

 - (b) the receipt of information after the reporting period indicating that an asset was impaired at the end of the reporting period, or that the amount of a previously recognised impairment loss for that asset needs to be adjusted.
-For example: - the bankruptcy of a customer that occurs after the reporting period usually confirms that a loss existed at the end of the reporting period on a trade receivable and that the entity needs to adjust the carrying amount of the trade receivable; - (ii) the sale of inventories after the reporting period may give evidence about their net realisable value at the end of the reporting period. - (c) the determination after the reporting period of the cost of assets purchased, or the proceeds from assets sold, before the end of the reporting period. - (d) the determination after the reporting period of the amount of profit-sharing or bonus payments, if the entity had a present legal or constructive obligation at the end of the reporting period to make such payments as a result of events before that date (see LKAS 19 Employee Benefits). - (e) the discovery of fraud or errors that show that the financial statements are incorrect.
+For example: - (i) the bankruptcy of a customer that occurs after the reporting period usually confirms that the customer was creditimpaired at the end of the reporting period; and - (ii) the sale of inventories after the reporting period may give evidence about their net realisable value at the end of the reporting period. - (c) the determination after the reporting period of the cost of assets purchased, or the proceeds from assets sold, before the end of the reporting period. - (d) the determination after the reporting period of the amount of profit-sharing or bonus payments, if the entity had a present legal or constructive obligation at the end of the reporting period to make such payments as a result of events before that date (see LKAS 19 Employee Benefits). - (e) the discovery of fraud or errors that show that the financial statements are incorrect.